Kelengues9/Kelengues9/README.md

 ## 💻 About Me
 - 🎓 Computer Engineering @ **San Diego State University** (Expected May 2026)
 - 🧠 Focused on **FPGA design**, **embedded software**, and **digital systems**
-- 🗣️ Bilingual: English & Spanish
-- 🎮 Interested in hardware-driven graphics, games, and real-time systems
+- 🎮 Interested in real-time systems, hardware-driven graphics, and games

 ---